whisthq/whist/container-images/README.md

 ### Continous Delivery

 This is how we push to production.
 For every push to `master`, all applications that have a Dockerfile get automatically built and pushed to all AWS regions specified under `aws-regions` in `.github/workflows/push-images.yml`.
 This will then automatically trigger a new release of all the ECS task definitions in `fractal/ecs-task-definitions`, which need to be updated in production to point to our new container image tags.

-#### Adding New Applications

-For every new application that you add support for, in addition to creating its own subfolder under the relevant category and creating application-specific **Dockerfile.20**, you need to:

--   Add the path to your new Dockerfile.20 in `.pre-commit-config.yaml`, for pre-commit hooks
--   Update the list of supported applications in this README

-Note that before your new application is ready to go into production, you need to also edit the database with the app's logo, terms of service link, description, task definition link, etc.

-And, if you're adding a new AWS region, you should add the region name under `aws-regions` in `push-images.yml`.

 ## Styling